 2. ADDITIONAL CSI REQUIREMENTS FOR EUROPE AND NORTH AMERICA 2.1.
-Additional Requirements for Europe CSI 1 + 2 CSI 3 CSI 4 CSI 5 € 400 per Horse € 450 per Horse € 550 per Horse CSI5 No entry fee CSI5W WEL € 450 per Horse Maximum Entry Fee per Horse VAT excluded Bedding - Straw 1 st bedding free and max.
-5 bales of 20 kg free Meals for Grooms At own expense At own expense At own expense OC expense (b/fast + 1 meal) Meals for Athletes At own expense At own expense At own expense At OC expense (b/fast + 1 meal) Accommodation for Grooms At own expense At own expense At own expense At OC expense (if requested with the Athlete's entries and provided the room is for the groom of the Athlete concerned; if the groom transfers the room to another person the Athlete will be liable to reimburse the OC for the cost of the room) Accommodation for Athletes At own expense At own expense CSI: At own expense At OC expense; Hotel minimum 3 standard for all Athletes

-^{} Maximum Entry Fee for Young Horses € 300 per Horse for all categories.
-Maximum Entry Fee for U25, Young Rider, Junior, Children's and Pony Events € 400 per Horse/Pony WEL = Western European League; PM = prize money; b/fast = breakfast; max. = maximum; min. = minimum; n/a = not applicable
+Additional Requirements for Europe CSI 1 + 2 CSI 3 CSI 4 CSI 5 € 400 per Horse € 450 per Horse € 550 per Horse CSI5 No entry fee CSI5W WEL € 450 per Horse Maximum Entry Fee per Horse VAT excluded Competitions in accordance w not covered under the Entry F and Administrative fees.
+The Entry Fee d es at the Event, the right to participate in all oes not include Compulsory Fees (for services ees in the Glossary of the JRs.
+Compulsory Fees es may be charged.
+Bedding - Straw 1 st bedding free 1 st bedding free 1 st bedding free 1 st bedding free and max.
+5 bales of 20 kg free Meals for Grooms At own expense At own expense At own expense OC expense (b/fast + 1 meal) Meals for Athletes At own expense At own expense At own expense At OC expense (b/fast + 1 meal) Accommodation for Grooms At own expense At own expense At own expense At OC expense (if requested with the Athlete's entries and provided the room is for the groom of the Athlete concerned; if the groom transfers the room to another person the Athlete will be liable to reimburse the OC for the cost of the room) Accommodation for Athletes At own expense At own expense CSI: At own expense At OC expense; Hotel minimum 3 for all Athletes Maximum Entry Fee for Young Horses € 300 per Horse for all categories.
+Maximum Entry Fee for U25, Young Rider, Junior, Children's and Pony Events € 400 per Horse/Pony WEL = Western European League; PM = prize money; b/fast = breakfast ; max. = maximum ; min. = minimum; n/a = not applicable

 2.2.
-Additional Requirements for North America CSI 1 + 2 CSI 3 CSI 4 CSI 5 : The sum of the Entry Fees for 3 Horses and all Compulsory Fees charged may not exceed 4% of PM for 3 Ho Compul not exc ne sum of the Entry Fees orses and all Isory Fees charged may deed 3% of PM Acc. to World Cup Rules CSI: The sum of the Entry Fees for 3 Horses and all Compulsory Fees charged may not exceed 2% of PM CSI-W: Acc. to World Cup Rules CSI: The sum of the Entry Fees for 3 Horse and all Compulsory Fees charged may not exceed 1% of PM CSI-W: Acc. to World Cup Rules Compulsory Fees charged may not 1% of PM Entry Fee per Horse The Entry Fee per Horse must be indicated in the Schedule.
-Athletes entering fewer than three Horses must be charged the Entry Fee Horses entered.
-The Entry Fee covers the costs for stabling of one Horse for the duration of the Event, use of all facilities at the participate in all Competitions in accordance with the conditions in the Schedule and Administrative fees.
-The Entry Fee does not Fees (for services not covered under the Entry Fee) or Discretionary Fees (for optional commodities).
-Refer to definitions of Fees in JRs.
-Compulsory Fees and Discretionary Fees as defined in the Glossary may be charged in addition to the Entry Fee; no other fees all facilities at the Event, the right to atry Fee does not include Compulsory initions of Fees in the Glossary of the Bedding - Shavings All bedding will be charged All bedding will be charge ed All bedding will be charged US\$ 50 (CAD 65) per horse credit, then will be charged Meals for Grooms At own expense At own expense At own expense At own expense Meals for Athletes At own expense At own expense At own expense At own expense Accommodation for Grooms At own expense At own expense • At own expense At own expense Accommodation for Athletes At own expense At own expense At own expense At own expense
+Additional Requirements for North America CSI 1 + 2 CSI 3 CSI 4 CSI 5 The sum of the Entry Fees for 3 Horses and all Compulsory Fees charged may not exceed 4% of PM 3 Horses and all Compulsory Fees charged may charged may charged may not exceed 2% of PM and all Compulsory Fees charged 1% of PM Entry Fee per Horse The Entry Fee per Horse must be indicated in the Schedule.
+Athletes entering fewer than three Horses must be charged the Entry Fee for the number of Horses entered.
+The Entry Fee covers the costs for stabling of one Horse for the duration of the Event, use of all facilities at the Event, the right to participate in all Competitions in accordance with the conditions in the Schedule and Administrative fees.
+The Entry Fee does not include Compulsory Fees (for services not covered under the Entry Fee) or Discretionary Fees (for optional commodities).
+Refer to definitions of Fees in the Glossary of the JRs.
+Compulsory Fees and Discretionary Fees as defined in the Glossary may be charged in addition to the Entry Fee; no other fees may be charged.
+Bedding - Shavings All bedding will be charged All bedding will be charg ed All bedding will be charged US\$ 50 (CAD 65) per horse credit, then will be charged Meals for Grooms At own expense At own expense At own expense At own expense Meals for Athletes At own expense At own expense At own expense At own expense Accommodation for Grooms At own expense At own expense At own expense At own expense Accommodation for Athletes At own expense At own expense At own expense At own expense